I petition there be a statue outside Reed Arena.

 Caruso narrowed his college choices to the University of Colorado and Texas A&M. He called his dad, a former Creighton basketball player, to inform him of his decision.

 He chose the maroon and white.

-Caruso’s stat sheet throughout his college basketball career isn’t eye popping.
-Per Sports Reference, he finished with a career average of 8.0 ppg., 3.7 rpg., and 4.7 apg.
+Caruso's stat sheet throughout his college basketball career isn't eye popping.
+Per Sports Reference, he finished with a career average of 8.0 points, 3.7 rebounds, and 4.7 assists.

-Under head coach Billy Kennedy, the point guard ran the show, steering the offense around guys like Danuel House—now on the Houston Rockets—and anchoring the perimeter defense.
+Though, under head coach Billy Kennedy, the point guard ran the show, steering the offense around guys like Danuel House and anchoring the perimeter defense.
 As a senior, he was named to the SEC All-Defensive Team and Second Team All-SEC.